 - Re-insert the batteries and battery cover

 - Visit this webpage in a web browser that features a complete list of programming codes for the GE Universal Remote.
+Alternatively, visit Direct Tutor (To get find codes for your device)

 - Scroll down, click CL3, CL4, or CL5.
 Click the button that matches the version number that you found inside the battery compartment.